Iretha/design-patterns/src/com/smdev/creational/singleton/singleton.md

 # The Singleton Design Pattern (Cloneable)

-Designed to control the number of instances (only 1) ant the access to that instance in serial way via the provided entry/ access point
+Designed to limit the number of instances to 1 and to control the access to that instance (in serial way via the provided entry/ access point).
 {: .fs-6 .fw-300 }

 ---